 We believe those with the ability to lead the way must do so.

-In 2020 we declared a climate emergency and committed ourselves to a radical plan to reach carbon neutrality by 2022.
+In 2020 we declared a climate emergency and committed ourselves to a radical plan to reach ‘net zero’ by 2022.
 That’s a full 28 years ahead of the UK’s national target, and 18 years ahead of Greater Manchester’s target as a city region.
-In fact, it’s one of the most ambitious commitments you’ll find anywhere in the world.

-For us, carbon neutral means we will have no negative impact on the climate through our own operations and our wider value chain by the end of 2022.
+For us, net zero means we will have no negative impact on the climate through our own operations and our wider value chain.
 This means including all three ‘Scopes’ of greenhouse gas emissions:

 - Scope 1: The direct emissions from sources we control, such as our vehicles and factory heating.